bfxy/bfxy-elevator/docs/source/possible_problems.rst

 Evacuation
 ^^^^^^^^^^

-Do not attempt to exit the carriage or climb inside a shaft at any costs.
+Do not attempt to exit the carriage or climb inside a shaft.
 The carriage is the safest place to stay at any moment.
 Wait for the evacuation team to arrive.
 The assisted evacuation is only performed by qualified public-safety professionals who will pull you out safe and sound.
 Be open to communicate with the evacuation team as your actions may be also required.

 Remember, patience is a virtue.